Skip to content

 Clicking a Markdown file link in the output of ls to open it in Warp

-Opening a Markdown file in Warp using the link tooltip
+Opening a Markdown file via link tooltip.

 If you run a Markdown-viewing command like cat myfile.md, Warp will show a banner with a button to open the Markdown file.